Drew Bundini Brown

-Drew Bundini Brown (March 21, 1928 – September 24, 1987) was an assistant trainer and cornerman of heavyweight champion boxer Muhammad Ali.
+Drew Bundini Brown (March 21, 1928 – September 24, 1987) was an American assistant trainer and cornerman of heavyweight champion boxer Muhammad Ali.

 Early life

 Brown, who was born in Midway, Florida, and raised in nearby Sanford, dropped out of junior high school after the eighth grade.
 The strapping young Brown, who had matured rapidly during puberty, was able to lie about his age and join the United States Navy as a Messboy at age 13.
-Discharged two years later, he found employment as a United States Merchant Marine, and spent 12 years traveling the world on the high seas.
+Discharged two years later, he found employment in the United States Merchant Marine, and spent 12 years traveling the world on the high seas.

 Career

 After seven years with Sugar Ray Robinson, widely recognized as one of the best boxers of all time, Brown joined Muhammad Ali's boxing team as a cornerman in 1963. and remained with him throughout his career.
 (Later he also became a cornerman for James "Quick" Tillis).

 Brown was one of Ali's speech writers.
 He wrote certain poems, including that which coined Ali's famous and oft quoted: “Float like a butterfly, sting like a bee, rumble, young man, rumble.”
 Ali used the poem to taunt Sonny Liston at the press conference prior to his February 25, 1964, victory over the WBA and WBC champion to claim both titles.